bishal10/mjml-test/README.md

 ### NOTE:
-For the convertion to work, installation of **json2mjml** node package is required.
+For the convertion to work, installation of **json2mjml** node package may be required.
 1. For installation:

 	* npm init